Some structure theorems for algebraic groups: Proof of Theorem

 \begin{proof} The action of $G$ on $X$ factors through an action of $\Aff(G)$ on $\Aff(X) = X$.
 Thus, the subgroup scheme $H$ of Theorem \ref{thm:aff} acts trivially on $X$.
 Hence $H$ is trivial; this yields the assertion. \end{proof}

 \begin{example} Let $E$ be an elliptic curve equipped with an invertible sheaf $\cL$ such that $\deg(\cL) = 0$ and $\cL$ has infinite order in $\Pic(E)$.
-(Such a pair $(E,\cL)$ exists unless $k$ is a finite field or the algebraic closure of such a field, as follows from \cite{ST}; see also \cite{Ul}).
+(Such a pair $(E,\cL)$ exists unless $k$ is algebraic over a finite field, as follows from \cite{ST}; see also \cite{Ul}).
 Choose an invertible sheaf $\cM$ on $E$ such that $\deg(\cM) > 0$.
 Denote by $L,M$ the line bundles on $E$ associated with $\cL,\cM$ and consider their direct sum,

 Then $X$ is a quasi-projective variety and

 where the sum runs over all pairs of non-negative integers.
 Thus,

 In particular, the algebra $\cO(X)$ is equipped with a bi-grading.
 If this algebra is finitely generated, then the pairs $(\ell,m)$ such that $\cO(X)_{\ell,m} \neq 0$ form a finitely generated monoid under componentwise addition; as a consequence, the convex cone $C \subset \bR^2$ generated by these pairs is closed.
 But we have $\cO(X)_{\ell,0} = 0$ for any $\ell \geq 1$, since $\cL^{\otimes \ell}$ is non-trivial and has degree $0$.
 Also, given any positive rational number $t$, we have $\cO(X)_{n,tn} \neq 0$ for any positive integer $n$ such that $tn$ is integer, since $\deg(\cL^{\otimes n} \otimes_{\cO_E} \cM^{\otimes tn}) > 0$.
 Thus, $C$ is not closed, a contradiction.
 We conclude that \textit{the algebra $\cO(X)$ is not finitely generated}. \end{example}